Welcome to the website of the

 The Ramble

-The Four Points Ramble challenge is to walk to each of
+Ramble challenge, first conceived in 2002, is to walk to each of

 the four extremities of England (that is, the northernmost,